July massacre: Shaykh Ashabul Yamin

-Yamin was a student of the computer science department at the Military Institute of Science and Technology (MIST) in Mirpur.
+Yamin was a student of the computer science department at the Military Institute of Science and Technology in Mirpur.
 On 16 July 2024, amidst the escalating tensions during the quota reform protests, Ashabul went to observe the demonstrations near the Savar bus stand after offering prayers in his local neighbourhood of Bank Town, Savar.

 Around noon, a violent confrontation broke out between the protesters and the police at the Pakija bus stand.
 During the clash, police fired rubber bullets and tear gas, and Ashabul was struck by several pellets in his chest.
 He was quickly taken to Savar Enam Medical College Hospital but was pronounced dead upon arrival at around 3:00 pm.

 Yamin's death became a symbol of the violence that marked the protests.
 His name was invoked in subsequent demonstrations as a reminder of the conflict.
 Despite official denials by the authorities, eyewitnesses confirmed the death was caused by police firing.

 Subsequently, a video emerged on social media showing two armed police officers forcibly removing him from the top of an armored personnel carrier to the side of the vehicle, where he was shot at close range.
 Following the fall of the Hasina administration, A Additional Superintendent of Police from Savar, Abdullahel Kafi, was arrested in connection with Yamin's killing and was placed on a five-day remand.